toshi0607/Go-FAQ-Japanese-Edition/original.md

 Instead of methods with type parameters, use top-level functions with type parameters, or add the type parameters to the receiver type.

-### Why can't I use a more specific type for the receiver of a parameterized type?
+### Why can’t I use a more specific type for the receiver of a parameterized type?

 The method declarations of a generic type are written with a receiver that includes the type parameter names.